sebastiantoh/tp/docs/UserGuide.md

  a reminder from StonksBook:

  1. Type `reminder list` in the **Command Box** and press <kbd>Enter</kbd>.
-     - This is to display all all reminders in the **Reminder List**, which is necessary to identify the index of the reminder that is to be deleted.
+     - This is to display all reminders in the **Reminder List**, which is necessary to identify the index of the reminder that is to be deleted.
 This step can be skipped if you already know the index.
 Let us assume that the reminder is at the third index.